2021-2022 Hunting Season Rules

 - The buck eligibility requirement is waived for youth shotgun hunters during this one-day hunt.
 Only lottery-selected shotgun youth hunters may harvest an antlered buck on this date without first harvesting an antlerless deer.

 - Each juvenile hunter must be accompanied by an adult mentor who is at least 18 years of age.
 The mentor must have the lawful right to hunt in the State of Delaware, possess a valid Division of Parks & Recreation hunting permit, and either possess a valid Delaware hunting license or be hunting license exempt.

 - The accompanying mentor is not allowed to shoot.
 Only one youth and one adult will be allowed to occupy each deer stand.
-Only the ten wooden Carpenter stands (5, 31, 32, 33, 34, 35, 37, 38, 39, and 40) will be hunted.
-Youth hunters may use a shotgun or a muzzleloader.
+Youth hunters may use a shotgun or a single-barrel muzzleloader.

 Dependent upon ongoing construction, weather, or other factors, one or more areas may be closed.
 Hunters are encouraged to carry a cell phone while they are scouting, hunting, and tracking.
-For updated or additional information, contact the park office at (302) 368-6900 or visit the Delaware State Parks website at www.destateparks.com.
+For updated or additional information, contact the park office at (302) 368-6900 or visit this page.
 The White Clay Creek State Park office is located at the intersection of Chambers Rock Road and Thompson Station Road.
-Park office hours are 9 a.m. to 3 p.m.
-Monday through Friday.
+The park office is open daily 8 a.m. to 4 p.m. through October.
+The office is open Monday through Friday 8 a.m. to 4 p.m. beginning in November.
 Please immediately report any medical emergencies, hunting accidents, or violations of any hunting laws, rules, or regulations to a Park Ranger, the park office, or by calling the DNREC dispatch center at 1-302-739-4580 or 1-302-739-4863.